AMReX-Combustion/PeleLM/Docs/source/Introduction.rst

     &&- \frac{W}{\rho} \sum_m \frac{1}{W_m} \nabla \cdot \boldsymbol{\mathcal{F}}_{m}
     + \frac{1}{\rho} \sum_m \Big( \frac{W}{W_m} -\frac{h_m(T)}{c_{p} T} \Big)\dot{\omega}_m

 The mixture-averaged transport coefficients discussed above (:math:`\mu`, :math:`\lambda` and :math:`D_{m,mix}`) can be evaluated from transport properties of the pure species.
-We follow the treatment used in the EGLib library, based on the theory/approximations developed by Ern and Givangigli.
+We follow the treatment used in the EGLib library, based on the theory/approximations developed by Ern and Givangigli (however, `PeleLM` uses a recoded version of these routines that are thread safe and vectorize well on suitable processors).

 The following choices are currently implemented in `PeleLM`

-* The viscosity, :math:`\mu`, is estimated based \textcolor{red}{FIXME}
+* The viscosity, :math:`\mu`, is estimated based <something>

 * The conductivity, :math:`\lambda`, is based on an empirical mixture formula: